 Kerwin Lloyd W5KKL is named ARRL STX Sabine County Emergency Coordinator (EC) in District 9.
 Kerwin replaces Bill Simpson N5YA who will remain active for ARES in the county.
 The appointment is effective January 27, 2017

 Kerby Spruiell KG5DLD is named ARRL STX Travis County Emergency Coordinator (EC).
 Kerby replaces Mark Esslinger W5MAE who will continue as an Assistant Emergency Coordinator (AEC) for Kerby in Travis County.
 The appointment is effective January 27, 2017

 Mike Urich KA5CVH has been named ASEC-Training for ARRL STX section.
 Mike will continue the work known as the West Gulf Division Training Initiatve.
 Mike also remains the assistant public information coordinator (APIC) for Districts 1 and 14.
 His new appointment is effective January 23, 2017

-Andrew Bounds named EC for ARRL STX D14 Harris-NW Unit.
+Andrew Bounds KD5CQ has been named EC for ARRL STX D14 Harris-NW Unit.
 Andrew replaces Sid Sherwood N5ZKD who will continue as an AEC and the amateur radio coordinator for 10 public service events in and around Harris County.
 Appointment effective November 7, 2016